According to Commonwealth law:

 In order to prove that a defendant did NOT act in self-defense in resisting arrest, the Commonwealth must prove AT LEAST ONE of the following three items beyond a reasonable doubt (ONE OR MORE):

 NO, an unlawful arrest is NOT a defense to the charge of resisting arrest.
 As long as the officer was acting under the color of his or her official authority and using only reasonable force in attempting to make the arrest, a police officer is allowed to make an unlawful arrest.

 Remember that in the case of an unlawful arrest, the person being arrested must resort to the legal system to restore his or her liberty.

 Jurors may consider whether the defendant was intoxicated in determining whether the Commonwealth has proved beyond a reasonable doubt BOTH that (ALL):

 Running away to evade the police does NOT itself constitute resisting arrest.

-Additionally, if a defendant was chased for a stop or patfrisk, the defendant is NOT legally considered to be resisting arrest.
+If a defendant resists a stop or patfrisk, the defendant is NOT resisting arrest.

 The only exception to this latter scenario is if a reasonable person in the defendant’s position would have understood that the attempted seizure was to make an arrest.
-In this case, the defendant is legally considered to be resisting arrest.
+In this case, the defendant is resisting arrest.